Clay County, FL

 Tie down larger items that must stay outside.

-Turn over containers like birdbaths, buckets, and toys.
+Turn over containers such as birdbaths, buckets, and toys.

-Mosquitos lay eggs in still water—empty it often.
+Mosquitoes lay eggs in still water, so empty it often.

 Cut back branches near your home.

-Remove dead or rotting trees to reduce storm damage risk.
+Remove dead or rotting trees to reduce the risk of storm damage.